Giving the Gift of Touch

 They love it, they love it so much.
 And they, they love that.
 I mean, we sing and dance on the ward all the time.
 And I’ll often take a guitar and sing with them.
 And they love singing, they love dancing, but they definitely love being a part of our community as well.
 And a lot of the people that are there, you know, have visited patients at the Hope Center or have visited them down the ward.
-And so, they know they have met them, but it’s really nice to them to do something like that and to be a part of a special event like that.
+And so, they know they have met them, but it’s really nice to them to do something like that, and to be a part of a special event like that.
 And they recognize that it’s a special event.

 And usually, I’ll have parts of it translated into different dialects or local languages.
 But one of my favorite responses was when I was in Guinea, it was, I think it maybe was the next day or that night when I was back down on the ward.
-And this grandmother, who I knew was a very strong, Muslim-believing woman.
-And she came up to me afterward… And at the end, right at the end of our carol service, there was just this really light sprinkling of rain.
+And this grandmother, who I knew was a very strong, Muslim believing woman.
+And she came up to me afterwards… And at the end, right at the end of our carol service, there was just this really light sprinkling of rain.
 It was just after I was closing up the service and was praying for everybody right at the end.
-And I think it was that night or the next day, but this grandma came up to me and she pulled over a translator, she was making sure that I understood what she was saying and she said, “When you pray to your Jesus, He hears you, and He sprinkles us all with our blessing afterward.”
+And I think it was that night or the next day, but this grandma came up to me and she pulled over a translator, she was making sure that I understood what she was saying and she said, “When you pray to your Jesus, He hears you, and He sprinkles us all with our blessing afterwards.”
 So that’s probably well that’s definitely one of my favorite responses from the carol services is they’re recognizing that we do have a God that hears us and responds and gives us what we need.

-Well, Kelly, thank you so much for not only sharing with us these incredible stories but also thank you for giving yourself to so many people I know you have been a blessing to many patients and to many of the crew I know I have been blessed by you.
-So, thank you for the gift that you are, and Merry Christmas.
+Well, Kelly, thank you so much for not only sharing with us these incredible stories, but also thank you for giving yourself to so many people I know you have been a blessing to many patients and to many of the crew I know I have been blessed by you.
+So, thank you for the gift that you are and Merry Christmas.

-Thanks, Raeanne.
+Thanks Raeanne.
 Merry Christmas.